 To pay for renovations, most millennials (88 percent) use cash from savings.
 However, 35 percent also use credit cards, and they’re more likely to use them than older generations do.
 Only 15 percent of millennials used a secured home loan.

 Tips for millennial homebuyers

 If you’re looking to become a homeowner, there are a few key bits of advice to keep in mind:

 - Work with a real estate agent.
 Although the housing market is showing signs of cooling, now’s not the time to embark on a purchase without someone to guide you through the process.
 If you’re a first-time homebuyer, it’s even more important to have a real estate professional who understands your needs, concerns and stresses.

 - Shop around with multiple mortgage lenders to make sure you’re getting the best deal.
 It’s not just about interest rates, but the all-in costs and other terms and conditions on your loan.

 - Make a budget and stick to it.
 You don’t want to wind up with more house than you can afford.
 Keep that budget going once you move, too.
-In a separate Bankrate survey, the top regret for millennial homebuyers was unexpected maintenance costs.You’ll want to be ready to cover whatever issues inevitably crop up.
+In Bankrate’s survey, the top regret for millennial homebuyers was maintenance and hidden costs being more expensive than expected (expressed by 42 percent of those with buyer’s remorse).You’ll want to be ready to cover the ongoing expenses, plus whatever issues inevitably crop up.